jsntv200/redant-home/_posts/2018-09-17-opinionated-developer.md

 - our-work
 - red-ant-stuff
 author: Ben Still
-description: Execution matters.
+content_sidebar: Execution matters.
 There are plenty of great ideas, but you need an experienced and opinionated development team to help you execute
 keywords: ''
 image_small: "/assets/uploads/2012/milo-on-floor.jpg"
 image: "/assets/uploads/2012/milo-on-floor-small.jpg"
-excerpt_short: Execution matters.
+description: Execution matters.
 Your development team matters.
 tags: []
 time: ''
 redirect_from: